 For a Registered Student Organization (RSO) applying for grants, please request funding from Student Government Finance Division BEFORE applying for Diversity grants.
-Be advised, application process is complex and deadlines must be adhered to.
+Be advised, application process is complex and deadlines must be met.

-Purpose: The Ferris State University Diversity and Inclusion Office is pleased to announce the opportunity for student teams to apply for a Student Diversity Grant.
+The Ferris State University Diversity and Inclusion Office is pleased to announce the opportunity for student teams to apply for a Student Diversity Grant.
 The purpose of the Student Diversity Grant is to encourage students to design and implement ways to move the University toward becoming a truly diverse institution.
 Diversity and collaboration are two of Ferris State University’s core values.
 In order to encourage collaborative work among members of the University community, teams are encouraged to include students from different backgrounds.
 While all successful applications will emphasize some aspect of diversity, applicants are encouraged to think broadly and creatively about their proposals.
-The Diversity and Inclusion Office will provide $20,000 each Fiscal Year, for distribution as Student Diversity Grants.

-Applications will be judged primarily on the soundness of the proposal; the feasibility of completing the activity within the timeline proposed; the degree to which it furthers Ferris’s diversity mission; the collaborations created, and the potential impact on student and University life.
+Applications will be judged primarily on the soundness of the proposal; the feasibility of completing the activity within the proposed schedule; the degree to which it furthers Ferris’s diversity mission; the collaborations created, and the potential impact on student and University life.

 Patty Terryn (CSS 312) [email protected]